vkayy/vkinematics/README.md

 # Multithreaded Physics Engine

-2D physics engine deterministically resolving and visualising the collisions of particles using a custom-written Verlet integration library.
+Deterministically resolves and visualises the collisions of particles using a custom-written Verlet integration library, optimised with spatial partitioning and multithreading.

 ## How does it work?